Jaseci-Labs/jaseci/docs/docs/getting-started/test-drive.md

     z = 3.45;

 ```

-Think of the walker as a little robot friend who traverses the nodes and edges of graphs.
-We initialize the variable of x,y,z.
+Jaseci uses a uique paradigm based around graphs, to traverse these graphs we use an component called Walker.Think of the walker as a little robot friend who traverses the nodes and edges of graphs.
+Variables are initialize by equating it to a value.

 ```jac
 walker init {